 - Alphaphonics (my review at Curriculum Choice)

 - How do we teach a child to read?
 Oh, we have the privilege of teaching our youngest now.
 He’s the fifth one we’ve taught.
 The Gentle Ways of Reading.

-- A Reason for Handwriting K – he will be the fifth one to use this to practice handwriting!
+- – he will be the fifth one to use this to practice handwriting!